adsweet/Phylogenetics_Lab/Lab6/README.md

 In this lab you will:
 - Be introduced to the basics of R
 - Be introduced to using R for phylogenetic analysis
-- Become familiar with running neighbor joining and UPGMA distance analyses
+- Become familiar with running neighbor joining and UPGMA distance methods

 ### Phylogenetics in R